This post may contain affiliate links. Please read our disclosure policy.

 BBQ sauce/marinade:

-• 1 tsp chili powder optional or to taste
+• 1 teaspoon chili powder, optional or to taste

-• 2 tsp hot sauce or to taste
+• 2 teaspoons hot sauce, or to taste

 Shrimp:

-• 1 tbsp fresh parsley chopped, to garnish
+• 1 tablespoon fresh parsley, chopped, to garnish

 Instructions

-• Place the shrimp into a ziploc bag and add in half of the BBQ sauce.
+• Place the 1 pound raw large shrimp into a ziploc bag and add in half of the BBQ sauce.
 Stir through the bag to completely coat.
 Reserve the remaining sauce untouched to use later on.

 • Drizzle over the remaining BBQ sauce and allow it to heat up, tossing to coat the shrimp.